He was one of the most recognized names in modern science.

 A black hole will not go gracefully, though.
 Instead, as it shrinks, the event horizon decreases and its temperature ever rises in a vicious positive feedback cycle.
 Eventually, the black hole can no longer contain itself, causing it to explode with the energy of a million one-megaton hydrogen bombs.

 What it means

-Stephen Hawking’s incredible discoveries are working to a unified goal- that is, the unified theory of everything.
+Stephen Hawking's incredible discoveries are working to a unified goal- that is, the unified theory of everything.
 Hawking is working with other theoretical physicists to unlock the holy grail of physics.
 Once both quantum mechanics and general relativity are fused, humanity will be able to enter an entirely different realm- the realm of quantum phenomena.
 With it, time and interstellar travel will be entirely feasible.
-Though the mathematics cannot perfectly describe the universe, with the help of Stephen Hawking and other brilliant minds, perhaps one-day humanity will not be bound by classical mechanics.
+Though the mathematics cannot perfectly describe the universe, with the help of Stephen Hawking's legacy and other brilliant minds, perhaps one-day humanity will not be bound by classical mechanics.